Updated April, 2023

 To learn a little more about the history of the area, visit the Centro de Interpretación Histórica.
 This little museum sits in town, making it great for a quick stop while exploring El Calafate.
 It is open from 10 a.m. until 8 p.m. daily; however check the website for holiday hours and updates.

-The exhibits cover a wide range of the area’s history, from the time of the dinosaurs to early indigenous life here and the horrors native communities faced upon European settlement.
+The exhibits cover a wide range of the area’s history, from the time of the dinosaurs to early indigenous life here and the struggles native communities faced upon European settlement.
 If you don’t speak Spanish, information in English can be provided.

 5. Have a Drink at the Ice Bar